FavoredFortune/data-structures-and-algorithms/src/D36_MergeSort/README.md

 ## Solution
 In this challenge, I white boarded on my tablet and then coded in the IDE.
+NOTE: code & test works only in new project - copies of code for both are here, but must be put into a new project to work.

 **External view**
 ![Whiteboard 36 image](https://github.com/FavoredFortune/data-structures-and-algorithms/blob/master/assets/Whiteboard36.png)